esdc-edsc/Welcome/Recommendations/ContinuousImprovmentOfSoftwareDelivery/RecommendationsForContinuosImprovementOfSoftwareDelivery.md

 ## Software Delivery Performance Metrics

-All practices and behaviors identified in this document are focused on improving performance in these four softare delivery metrics ( Nicole Forsgren,  Jez Humble,  Gene Kim (March 27, 2018). _Accelerate_.
+All practices and behaviors identified in this document are focused on improving performance in these four software delivery metrics ( Nicole Forsgren,  Jez Humble,  Gene Kim (March 27, 2018). _Accelerate_.
 Retrieved from ["https://itrevolution.com/book/accelerate/"](https://itrevolution.com/book/accelerate/)):
 1. Improve production deployment frequencies.
 2. Improve the time between commit of code to that code successfully running in production.
 3. Improve the time to restore a service after an incident that impacts users.
 4. Reduce the percentage of incidents or degraded service after changes/deployments to production.

-## Software Delivery Performance Goals
+## Software Delivery Performance Objectives
 The initial objective is to put in place behaviors and practice that will enable ESDC to reach a "medium" level of Software Delivery Performance.
 More specifically:
 1. Improve production deployment frequencies *to between once per week and once per month for all IITB products*.
 2. Improve the time between commit of code to that code successfully running in production *to between one week and one month for all IITB products*.